Books, Magazines, Programs, and Similar Items

 Firesign Theatre, circa 1993, flyer/program from their 25th Anniversary Reunion Tour; 5 x 7 B & W 4-page foldover; front cover has a drawing of the 4 of them dressed up like animals; inside has program info and ads for Bear Whiz Beer, Loosner's Castor Oil Flakes, Ralph Spoilsport Motors, and other legendary figures from the Firesign Theatre.
 2 copies NM- $6.00 each (*)

 Monster Company, 1973-75; this was Stanley Mouse's T-Shirt company through which he produced and sold his fantastic early T-Shirt designs.
-For a couple of years, Monster issued catalogs with color illustrations of the shirts offered; these are cool mini-compendiums of Stanley's T-Shirt designs.
-I have a few of these, offered as follows:
+For a couple of years, Monster issued catalogs with color illustrations of the shirts offered; these are cool mini- compendiums of Stanley's T-Shirt designs.
+1973 full size catalog, NM $7.00 (Catalog #2) (*)

 To order, click here